-Pupils that move in and out of the school are registered with the relevant authorities to guarantee no pupils are missing in education.
+Pupils that move in and out of the school are registered with the relevant authorities to guarantee no pupils are absent from education.
 The Family Worker, Headteacher and admin staff meet regularly to discuss attendance and worrying or extended absences.

-A comprehensive training programme is in place for all staff, including Child Protection and Safeguarding, Child Sexual Exploitation, Prevent, Female Genital Mutilation and E- Safety.
+A comprehensive training programme is in place for all staff, including Child Protection and Safeguarding, Child Sexual Exploitation, Prevent, Female Genital Mutilation, E- Safety and Cyber security training.
 Work placement students and regular supply staff also have training from a designated teacher.
 The robust policy is shared and signed and read by all.
 Governors update their training every two years and are expected to be conversant with Keep Children Safe in Education statutory guidance.

 Parents’ and carers’ understanding of how to keep their child safe, especially online, is promoted through workshops and regular newsletter updates.

 The Headteacher, Assistant Heads, School Business Manager and Chair of the Governing Board have all completed Safer Recruitment Training and use this knowledge for all new appointments.
 The Single Central Record (a record that details the qualifications and checks on all staff and others that have regular contact with the school including Governors, volunteers and contractors) is kept and is rigorously maintained.

 We know that our procedures work because our pupils tell us in different ways: through videos, role plays, poster making, surveys, asking for help and telling us about their concerns